 Refrain from alcohol and drug use

-Any lingering alcohol and medication in your blood stream can affect how well the tattoo sets into your skin, even while we're tattooing.
+Any lingering alcohol and medication in your blood stream can affect how well the tattoo sets into your skin, even while I'm tattooing.
 Thinned blood, unusual/inebriated behavior, and other negative affects can make tattooing difficult, prolonging the session and costing you more time and money.
 Furthermore, if the areas are subsequently overworked due to aforementioned reason, it can affect the healing of the tattoo afterwards.
 No one can tell how every individual will react under the influence until they start the tattoo session, which can become a safety issue very quickly.

 No vaping or smoking in work station